NeuroJSON/bjdata/Binary_JData_Specification.md

 ## <a name="structure-of-arrays"/>Structure-of-Arrays (SoA)

-BJData supports **Structure-of-Arrays (SoA)**, as a special type of optimized container to store packed object data in either row-major or column-major orders.
+BJData supports **Structure-of-Arrays (SoA)**, as a special type of optimized container to store packed object data in either column-major or row-major orders.
+The payload in an SoA record are packed in the column or row order with chunks of binary data of identical byte length.
+This **uniform columnar payload structure** makes it efficient to parse and store.

 ### <a name="soa_syntax"/>SoA Container Syntax